yangshun/tech-interview-handbook/README.md

 ---

 <div align="center">
   <strong>💰 Looking for a job?
-Sign up with <a href="https://triplebyte.com/a/PJaJNpO/tihg">Triplebyte</a> to efficiently interview with top tech companies! 💰</strong>
+Sign up for free with <a href="https://triplebyte.com/a/PJaJNpO/tihg">Triplebyte</a> to efficiently interview with top tech companies! 💰</strong>
 </div>

 ---